 The next mile and a half is a slight downhill with intermittent shade and an overall nice forested area to walk through.
 Continue to follow signs that direct you to Rainbow Falls.

-From here the trail continues downhill and opens up to an area without much shade (this section was hit by a big fire in 1992).
+From here, the trail continues downhill and opens up to an area without much shade (a big fire hit this section in 1992).

 The sandy trail eventually takes you down to the overlook for Rainbow Falls.

 I have been here multiple times, and I am always fascinated by the grandeur of this waterfall.
 It is impressive with a good flow during the spring/summer and a rainbow that can be seen in the mist of the waterfall.